 15. One Piece by Eiichiro Oda

-However, I recommend trying it primarily because of its incredible premise, progressive plot, and interesting and enchanting assembly of characters.
+However, I recommend trying it primarily because of its incredible premise, progressive plot, and fascinating and enchanting assembly of characters.
 If you start reading the series and like it, you’ll probably read it entirely and reach its latest chapter within a few days.

 As an introduction to the series, the title revolves around Monkey D. Luffy, a young man who wants to become the pirate king.
 Yet, this can only be achieved by finding the “One Piece,” the treasure left by the first and last pirate king, Gol D. Roger.